-“We remain committed to supporting the essential services and critical infrastructure—from healthcare to electricity to transportation—helping America combat the pandemic.” — Barbara Humpton, CEO of Siemens USA
+“We remain committed to supporting the essential services and critical infrastructure—from healthcare to manufacturing, power and transportation—helping America combat the pandemic and safely reopen.” — Barbara Humpton, CEO of Siemens USA

 Siemens Foundation provides $1.5M across 12 community health centers to support COVID-19 response efforts

 Community health centers are the nation’s largest primary care provider for the medically underserved and uninsured, reaching 29 million of those most in need.
 Aligning with its dedication to social equity, Siemens Foundation is committed to supporting these critical healthcare providers so they can continue serving their communities when they are needed most.

 Each Siemens business in the U.S. has taken actions to ensure continuity of support for you, our customers, and partners, who provide critical healthcare, energy, infrastructure, transportation, manufacturing, and emergency-response systems.
 Many of our employees have been deemed “essential” according to state and local directives and are on the front lines of this crisis with you.

 These employees perform necessary tasks, such as inspecting and repairing trains; maintaining power and water systems; making and distributing products for critical power applications; and servicing safety, security, detection, and prevention systems.
 They do so in critical-infrastructure environments such as hospitals, nursing homes, data centers, and manufacturing plants, where you, our customers, are producing pharmaceuticals and other equipment critical to the care of our fellow Americans.